ertan-somundzhu/vk-user-scraper/README.md

 # vk-user-scrape

 This is my another pet project.
-It scrapes data and friends lists of number of users
+It scrapes data and friends lists of number of users and then plots a graph

 This code returns several files:
   1. 2 Excel files with all the publicly availible information of: